wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-13-universal-interpreter-part-2.md

 multi sub termToBB(Add \t  ) { AddBB( typed-map( TermBB, t.terms, &termToBB ))}
 multi sub termToBB(Mult \t ) { MultBB( typed-map( TermBB, t.terms, &termToBB ))}

+# map &f and return in an Array of type T
 sub typed-map (\T,\lst,&f) {
     Array[T].new(map {f($_) }, |lst )
 }
 ```

 Because `PowBB`, `AddBB` and `MultBB` require a `TermBB`, we need to call `termToBB` on the `Term` fields.
 And because  `AddBB` and `MultBB` take an array of `Term`,  we need a `map`.
 However, Raku's `map` returns values of type `Seq`, so we need an explicit conversion into `Array`.

 We can now convert any data structure of type `Term` into its BB encoding: